 Variations

-- Pork version: Replace the chicken thighs with diced pork shoulder and cook until it reaches an internal temperature of 145ºF.
+- Pork version: Swap the chicken thighs with diced pork shoulder and cook until it reaches an internal temperature of 145ºF.

-- Shrimp version: Replace the chicken with peeled and deveined jumbo shrimp and cook until golden and crispy.
+- Shrimp version: Swap the chicken with peeled deveined jumbo shrimp and cook until golden and crispy.

-- Tofu version: Replace the chicken with large diced extra-firm tofu and cook until golden and crispy.
+- Tofu version: Swap the chicken with diced extra-firm tofu and cook until golden and crispy.

-- Gluten-free version: Replace the soy sauce with tamari sauce, coconut aminos, or gluten-free soy sauce.
+- Gluten-free version: Swap the soy sauce with tamari sauce, coconut aminos, or gluten-free soy sauce.

 Pairing Suggestions